 The fellowship is open to print and audio journalists.
 We will give preference to U.S. focused stories, but will also consider international stories with a strong U.S. angle or connection.

 Online applications for next year's fellowship will be due March 15, 2019, and should include a one-page pitch with a clearly defined story idea, not just a subject.
 The pitch should reflect some preliminary research, providing a clear sense of place, characters, narrative and reporting strategy.
 The application also requires a CV, two letters of recommendation and published clips.

 Those interested in applying will need to be available for a workshop June 10-14 at UC Berkeley with the 2019 cohort of fellows.
 Travel, lodging and meals for the meeting will be covered by the fellowship.
 During the first session, fellows will refine their story pitches with the help of the editors, and develop a reporting and publishing or broadcast strategy.

 Reporting and writing will then take place from June-November.
-Fellows will meet for a second four-day session the second week of December 2019, during which time completed stories will be workshopped and edited; the editors will also assist fellows in placing their stories for publication or broadcast.
-Travel and lodging for the December session will also be covered by the Fellowship.
+Fellows will meet for a second workshop November 18-22, during which time completed stories will be workshopped and edited; the editors will also assist fellows in placing their stories for publication or broadcast.
+Travel and lodging for both workshop sessions will also be covered by the Fellowship.

 QUESTIONS?
 Contact fellowship director Malia Wollan.